gcioffi/TLIO/README.md

 ## IMU Simulator - Dataset from Real Flight IMU

-The dataset for training and validation could be generated using gvi as explained here, or, less efficiently, filling the TLIO needed files using the information from recorded rosbags (namely, IMU and ground-truth odometry topics).
+The dataset for training and validation could be generated using gvi from a real flown trajectory, as explained here, or, less efficiently, filling the TLIO needed files using the information from recorded rosbags in simulation (namely, IMU and ground-truth odometry topics).
 The latter could be recorded during flights simulated in Gazebo using Agiros and the realted reference trajectories in .csv.
 The files used for TLIO are:

 - my_timestamps_p.txt